GENETICS GYM

 Created in collaboration with UCL’s Human Genetics and Embryology department, London College of Fashion’s Digital Anthropology Lab, and the Applied Psychology in Fashion department, the project comprises five fictional sub-brands that propose speculative regimes for enhancement.
 These include CRISPR-Cas9 gene editing and epigenetic interventions offering a customisable ‘menu’ of traits—from eye shape to muscle gain—prompting reflection on how ‘genetic strength’ is defined through algorithmic legibility and digital desirability.

-As CRISPR-Cas9 technology moves closer to real-world application, The Genetics Gym raises urgent questions around access, ethics, and control.
+Following its initial exhibition, the project expanded into a wider programme of international exhibitions, interdisciplinary collaborations, and ongoing research exploring how biotechnology, media infrastructures, and identity intersect in both speculative and applied design contexts.
 It critiques how algorithms are trained to recognise and reproduce culturally biased ideals of beauty, and the consequences of encoding these into our biological futures.
-Through a sculptural installation, video, graphic illustrations, research documents and a techno-soundtrack, the project presents a critical, unsettling vision of a future in which fashioned bodies are curated, commodified, and computationally scored.
+Through sculptural installation, video, graphic illustrations, research documents, and a techno-soundtrack, GENETICS GYM presents a critical, unsettling vision of a future in which fashioned bodies are curated, commodified, and computationally scored.

 Keywords - Artificial Intelligence, Bioethics, Computer Science, Consumer Psychology, CRISPR-Cas9, Cultural Analytics, Fashion Futures, Fashion Identity, Fashion Silhouette, Fine Art, Genetics, Identity Systems, Modifiable Bodies, New Media, Ontologies, Post-Humanism, Sculpture, Web3